 How could this be an issue?
 The law says that the exemption is $125,000 and the cost of living provision kicked it up to $132,900 April 1, 2013.
+Fast forward to 2017.
+The cost of living adjustments have kicked it up to $136,925.
 The enactment (not a part of the statute) had an odd little provision, which had never been seen before in a law passed by the Ohio General Assembly:

 The amendments made by this act to sections 2329.66 and 2329.661 of the Revised Code shall apply to claims accruing on or after the effective date of this act…This act is not intended to impair any secured or unsecured creditors’ claims that accrue prior to the effective date of this act.

 Talk about lawyer speak!
 No one had any idea what this meant.
 Could it possible mean that it really only applies to claims that accrue after March 27, 2013?
 What sense would that make, and what do they mean by the word, ‘claims’?

 It didn’t take long for a creditor to try to defend its judicial lien in a lien avoidance action using this language.
 After little more than 4 months from the effective date of the law, Ashtabula Bankruptcy Judge Kay Woods wrote a well reasoned opinion settling the issue for now in her corner of the Northern District of Ohio.